smnyamutswa/cybersecurity-portfolio/05-AI-SOC-Investigation-Engine/README.md

 # AI-Powered SOC Investigation Engine

-> **Turn a Splunk alert into an analyst-ready incident**
+> **Turn a Splunk alert into an analyst-ready security incident**

 ## Project Summary

+Security analysts often need to check several tools before they can understand what an alert really means.
-This project automates the repetitive first stage of a SOC investigation.

-The engine retrieves detections from Splunk, gathers identity and asset context, checks available geolocation and threat-intelligence sources, generates an AI-assisted investigation report, calculates a risk score, and creates a ServiceNow incident for analyst review.
+I built this project to automate that first stage of the investigation.
+The engine retrieves alerts from Splunk, gathers identity, asset, geolocation, and threat-intelligence context, generates an AI-assisted investigation report, assigns a risk score, and creates a ServiceNow incident for analyst review.

-I validated the workflow with several scenarios, including SSH brute-force activity and Active Directory privilege escalation.
+The goal was not to replace the analyst.
+It was to reduce repetitive investigation work and present the available evidence in one place so the analyst could make a faster and better-informed decision.

 ## Why I Built This

-A SOC analyst often opens several tools before they can answer basic questions about an alert:

-- Who is the user?
-- What system is affected?
-- Is the source address known to be malicious?
-- What attack technique does the event resemble?
-- How urgent is the case?

-That work is necessary, but much of it is repetitive.
-I built this engine to assemble the available evidence automatically so the analyst can spend more time evaluating the event and deciding how to respond.
+When a SOC analyst receives an alert, the first question is usually not how to fix it.
+The first question is what actually happened.

+Answering that often requires checking the affected user, reviewing the asset, looking up the source IP address, searching threat-intelligence services, and identifying the attack technique.

+I built this platform to collect that information automatically and turn a raw Splunk alert into a structured investigation that an analyst could review and act on.

 ## Technologies Used